Support and Resistance: How to Identify and Trade Key Price Levels

 Part 6: Trading the Bounce vs the Break

-Once you have your levels, there are only two ways to trade them:
+The classic support and resistance trading strategy for beginners reduces to a simple choice: once you have your levels, there are only two ways to trade them:

 The Bounce